edward2a/terraform-gke-credentials-helper/README.md

 Alternatively, if the credentials for GCP are provided as a variable to the terraform-google-provider, the same variable can be presented in the terraform-kubernetes-provider exec command as in the usage sample.

 ## Usage
-The binary has to be available in the same runtime as terraform.
+The binary has to be available in the same runtime as terraform.<br />
-A variable
+The sample below assumes the terraform-kubernetes-provider is being used in the same terraform declaration that creates the cluster being configured.<br />
-The sample below assumes the terraform-kubernetes-provider is being used in the same terraform declaration that creates the cluster being configured.
 Adjust settings as required.
 ```terraform
 provider kubernetes {
   host = "${google_container_cluster.gke1.endpoint}"